MusicOnline/AK-Dataknights/README.md

 # Game data is processed before being used to generate the website
 GAME_DATA_ROOT_PATH=/path/to/ArknightsGameData

-# Set to true if "pnpm run generate" should be prerendered to HTML
+# Set to true if "pnpm generate" should be prerendered to HTML
 # Set to false to only render HTML using JS when browsed to (no SEO support)
 # Alternatively, this can be set in nuxt.config.ts in ssr
 ENABLE_SSR=true